10 Best Herbal Tinctures For Grief

 3. Passiflora incarnata

-While not a substitute for professional therapy, Passiflora incarnata tinctures may offer gentle support in navigating the complex emotions of grief.
+While it is not a substitute for professional counseling, passiflora incarnata tinctures may provide a soothing presence for those navigating the complex emotions of grief.

 4. Glycyrrhiza glabra